sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ### Manual Applies To

-The same manual works for all hardware-identical models:
+The same manual works for all hardware-identical models.
+Some details may differ, but mostly the same.
 - Arcshell AR-5
 - BaoFeng BF-888S
 - Pxton PX-888S